 “We’re looking at how technology will change the future and what opportunities are there for us to do our business better, and just be a better airline and provide a better product and a better experience for our customers through technology,” says Amy Burr.

-In this episode of our ‘Sustainability in the Air’ podcast, JetBlue Technology Ventures (JTV) President Amy Burr speaks with SimpliFlying CEO, Shashank Nigam, and shares how JetBlue’s technology investment are aiding the aviation sector to make progressive moves towards sustainability.
+In this episode of our ‘Sustainability in the Air’ podcast, JetBlue Ventures (JV) President Amy Burr speaks with SimpliFlying CEO, Shashank Nigam, and shares how JetBlue’s technology investments are aiding the aviation sector to make progressive moves towards sustainability.

 You can listen and subscribe to our podcast on all major podcast platforms or read our deep dive into the episode below.